Fed on track for tens of billions in losses amid inflation fight

 The Fed started losing money last month, sooner than many had expected, including the Congressional Budget Office, who had no Fed losses in a forecast released in September.

 The Fed accounts for negative income with an accounting measure it calls a deferred asset.
-The size of that shortfall now stands at $5.3 billion and while there’s great uncertainty about the future size and duration of that loss, there are some ballpark estimates.
+The size of that shortfall now stands at nearly $6.3 billion and while there’s great uncertainty about the future size and duration of that loss, there are some ballpark estimates.

 “The deferred asset account is likely to peak in the zone of $100-200 billion, and will likely take 3-4 years to recover,” said Derek Tang, an economist at research firm LH Meyer Monetary Policy Analytics.